Marketing, Manufacturing, Packaging & Labeling, Advertising

 - Quality, including compliance of production process with the Good Manufacturing Practices (“GMP”) for drugs;

 - Other specific criteria for psychotropic and contraception medication.

-The MA will be issued by BPOM based on the recommendation provided by the committees and/or on-site investigation result.
+The MA will be issued based on the recommendation provided by the committees and/or on-site investigation result.
 Upon obtaining the MA, applicant is obligated to produce or import and distribute the drugs at the latest one year as of the issuance of the approval.